telerik/fiddler-everywhere-docs/knowledge-base/fiddler-archives.md

 ## Using SAZ with Fiddler Everywhere

-The Fiddler Everywhere uses SAZ behind-the-scenes for each session that is explicitly saved locally or in the cloud.
+The Fiddler Everywhere uses SAZ behind the scenes for each session explicitly saved locally or in the cloud.
 The application also provides options to manually export and import captured and saved traffic through the UI.

->tip The Fiddler Everywhere application can be set as the default application for opening SAZ files through the opering system default applications settings.
+>tip The Fiddler Everywhere application can be set as the default application for opening SAZ files through the operating system's settings.

  SAZ files use the following UI options: